getpawprint/slate/source/includes/_intake.md

 Updates an intake form with the given information.
 If one of the required fields is empty, HTTP 400/Bad Request is returned.
 One of `place_ids` or `vets` must be specified; both are accepted.
 Objects in the `vets` list will be created as new entries in the `place` table.
 If all of the required fields are populated, HTTP 200/OK is returned, and the record requests are created automatically.

+After an intake form has been submitted, it cannot be submitted again, and HTTP 400/Bad Request is returned.
+This is because the record requests are created as soon the intake form has been submitted the first time.
+If `intake.status` from `GET /intake/:external_id` is anything but `pending user`, the user should be blocked from submitting the request again.

 ### HTTP Request
 `PUT /intake/:intake_id`